-The following discussion is intended to assist in the understanding of CBIZ's financial position at December 31, 2010 and 2009, and results of operations and cash flows for each of the years ended December 31, 2010, 2009 and 2008.
-This discussion should be read in conjunction with CBIZ's consolidated financial statements and related notes included elsewhere in this Annual Report on Form 10-K. This discussion and analysis contains forward-looking statements and should also be read in conjunction with the disclosures and information contained in "Uncertainty of Forward-Looking Statements" and "Item 1A.
+The following discussion is intended to assist in the understanding of CBIZ's financial position at December 31, 2011 and 2010, and results of operations and cash flows for each of the years ended December 31, 2011, 2010 and 2009.
+This discussion should be read in conjunction with CBIZ's consolidated financial statements and related notes included elsewhere in this Annual Report on Form 10-K. This discussion and analysis contains forward-looking statements and should also be read in conjunction with the disclosures and information contained in "Forward-Looking Statements" and "Item 1A.
 Risk Factors" in this Annual Report on Form 10-K.